Marcel Desailly: Legacy

-Marcel Desailly is currently residing in Ghana.
+Desailly is currently residing in Ghana.
 He is currently a Laureus Academy member and OrphanAid Africa Lifetime ambassador to Ghana and France (since 2005).
 He was mentioned as a possible candidate for the coaching position of the Ghana national team.
-He has since then pulled out of the race to coach the Ghana National Team, although the option is likely to keep coming up.
-He has opened (June 2011) a sports facility in Ghana called Lizzy Sports Complex, in memory of his late mother, geared to young players and children in particular.
-Many African National teams use the centre to camp and prepare for international tournaments.
+He has since pulled out of the race to coach the Ghana national team, although the option is likely to keep coming up.
+In June 2011, he opened a sports facility in Ghana called Lizzy Sports Complex, in memory of his late mother, geared to young players and children in particular.
+Many African national teams use the centre as a camp to prepare for international tournaments.
+Desailly sold his interest in the business to Osei Kwame Despite in October 2019.

 Post-playing career

-Desailly's autobiography, Capitaine, was published in France by Stock in 2002.
+Desailly's autobiography, Capitaine, was published in 2002.

 Media work

 Following retirement, Desailly became a pundit for BBC Sport predominantly giving his opinion from the touchline at both half time and full-time as opposed to residing in the studio with Alan Hansen, Alan Shearer and Martin O'Neill.

 He worked for BBC Sport in the United Kingdom during the 2006 World Cup, as one of their Match of the Day analysts.

 He also worked for BBC Sport at the 2008 Africa Cup of Nations and Euro 2008 and is a regular commentator for French television channel Canal Plus.

 He also became a spokesperson for sports betting website Betclic.

-In 2010 Desailly joined the ITV Sport team for their World Cup coverage from South Africa.
+In 2010, Desailly joined the ITV Sport team for their World Cup coverage from South Africa.